kamuren/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles - display files including the hidden ones in long format 5-listfilesdigitonly - display long format with users and groups in numbers 6-firstdirectory - makes first directory in the /tmp folder
+4-listmorefiles - display files including the hidden ones in long format 5-listfilesdigitonly - display long format with users and groups in numbers 6-firstdirectory - makes first directory in the /tmp folder 7-movethatfile - moves the file betty to /tmp/my_first_directory